Academic Affairs Information

 Students admitted in provisional status generally should not register for online courses; learning support and online courses are both demanding, and trying to do both decreases a student’s chance of academic success.
 Provisional students permission to enroll in learning support online courses may be granted through recommendation of an advisor and following adequate assessment of computer skill proficiency and online instructional readiness.
 Students who failed or withdrew from a specific course or provisional students who fail to meet minimum assessed proficiency requirements for a course will not be allowed to take that course online.

 Online learning may not be the right choice for all learners, but for those who meet the requirements, it is an exciting and viable alternative to traditional classes.
-Students interested in pursuing online learning opportunities should visit the Distance Learning page of the West Georgia Technical College web site or contact their advisor for more information.
+Students interested in pursuing online learning opportunities should visit the Online Learning page of the West Georgia Technical College web site or contact their advisor for more information.

-College Success (COLL 1000)is a two-credit course designed to assist students to develop effective study skills, become acquainted with the programs and services of the College, and adjust to life as a college student.
+College Success (COLL 1000) is a two-credit course designed to assist students to develop effective study skills, become acquainted with the programs and services of the College, and adjust to life as a college student.
 COLL 1000 is required for any student who, upon taking the admissions placement exam, is required to enroll in two or more learning support courses, or for any student readmitted after academic probation.
 COLL 1000 carries institutional credit only and does not enter into the calculation of GPA.

 Upon the recommendation of Program/Department Chair and with approval of the appropriate academic dean, a course may be taken as an independent study.
 Independent study will be allowed only under extenuating circumstances in which a course is not available through a normal schedule or will not be offered in the subsequent semester.
 A student must have a GPA of at least 3.0, as verified by the Registrar, in order to take a course as independent study.
 A student may not take through independent study a course in which he/she has previously received a grade of D, F, W, WP, or WF.
 Courses used as electives will not be offered as independent study.
 Final approval is given by the Assistant Vice President for Academic Affairs and is dependent upon the student’s having met all requirements outlined in the independent study request.
 Students wishing to request independent study should contact their advisors the semester before the course is needed in order to begin the process.